projects

 A participatory approach with end users and IT experts working together on development challenges will be key to digitizing the sector.
 In doing so, COMMECT will build intensive exchange of best practices and technical knowledge among agroforestry value chain actors.

-Five Living Labs (model regions) will be established inside and outside Europe, where "problems" and (connectivity) "benefits" will be derived from different perspectives for end users.
+Five Living Labs (model regions) will be established inside and outside Europe, where "problems" and "benefits" of connectivity will be derived from different perspectives for end users.

 monesca